rimolch/A2OJ_Ladder_Codeforces/README.md

 ```
 For beginners, unrated users or users with Codeforces Rating < 1300.
 ```
+<a href="https://codeforces.com/blog/entry/57282">The complete guide for CP tutorial from codeforces users</a>

 ## Difficulty Level: 2

 | Checkbox | ID  | Problem Name | Online Judge | Difficulty |